-- Time when it becomes known that supply has taken place, or - Six months from the date of removal.
+- Time when it becomes known that supply has taken place; or - Six months from the date of removal.

-Rule 55(1)(c) of CGST Rules provides that the supplier shall issue a delivery challan for the initial transportation of goods where such transaction is for reasons other than by way of supply.
-Also, Rule 55(4) of CGST rules permits the supplier of goods to issue invoice after delivery of goods in case he is not able to raise the invoice at the time of supply.
+Rule 55(1)(c) provides that the supplier shall issue a delivery challan for the initial transportation of goods where such transaction is for reasons other than by way of supply.
+Also, rule 55(4) permits the supplier of goods to issue invoice after delivery of goods in case he is not able to raise the invoice at the time of supply.